Name: FINANCIAL MANAGEMENT

 100

-Final evaluation according to what is established in the final evaluation system.
-Curricular competences: all of them Learning outcomes: all of them
+Final evaluation according to the provisions established in the final assessment system.

 2